Germanunkol/trAInsported/README.md

 Setting up your own server:
 ------------------------------
 You can start your own dedicated server (see the section "Command Line Options" below).
-This server will automatically start running matches.
+This server will automatically start running matches using random maps and the AIs located in your AI subfolder (if you don't want the game to .
 You can watch these matches by starting the game again, without the server option.
 Start with **-ip localhost** to connect to the server running on your PC.

 Command Line Options:
 ------------------------------
 Make sure to add these at the end, __after__ the folder or .love file.
-Otherwise love won't know to run the game.
+Otherwise the Löve engine won't know to run the game.
 Example:
 **Linux:**
 ```bash
 /path/to/love /path/to/game --server -p 4242